 The study, however, did not take into account factors such as different costs of living in these 15 countries.

-2) How much you want to have each month after the retirement ?Let this amount be 'B'
+1) When you plan to retire ?
+Let this age be 'A'2) How much you want to have each month after the retirement ?Let this amount be 'B'

 3) What's your current age ?
 Let this age be 'X'